artyrw02/LTU-Exchange/D0002E-Computer-Comm/Goals/goal3.md

 		* rwnd is set to the amount of spare room in the buffer: 'rwnd = RcvBuffer – [LastByteRcvd – LastByteRead]'.

 	* **TCP Connection Management**
+		* **Establish a connection between client - server.**
+			*Three-way shaking*
+			1. Client opens the connection by sending a 'SYN' specifing random sequence number.
+			2. Server receives packet and sends 'SYN + ACK'.
+			3. Client receives the 'SYN + ACK' and replies with an 'ACK'.

+		* **Closing a connection between client - server.**
+			Two states:
+			1. Client sends a segment 'FIN'.
+Server replies with an 'ACK'.
+			2. Server sends a segment 'FIN'.
+Client replies with an 'ACK' waits an amount of time between '30sec to 2 mins' and then connection is closed.

+* **Principles of Congestion Control**:
+	* Causes:
+		- Occurs when a link is carrying so much data than the capacity of the network can handle.
+	* Effects:
+		- Queueing delay, packet loss or the blocking of new connections.
+	* Congestion and flow control are not the same.
+	* Congestion-control approaches:
+		- end-end congestion control
+		- network-assisted congestion control
+	* Slow Start:
+		- When a TCP connection begins, cwnd = small value of 1 MSS  and increases by 1 MSS every time a transmitted segment is first acknowledged.
+	* Fairness:
+		- Used to determine whether end systems or applications are receiving a fair share of system resources.
+		- Used to avoid congestion collapse.